icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/invocation-pipeline.md

 You can configure this processing by creating a chain of invokers--the invocation pipeline.
 Each node of this pipeline is an invoker that calls `invoke` on the next invoker in the pipeline.
 The last invoker in the pipeline is a connection managed by a ClientConnection or ConnectionCache.
-The other invokers are usually [interceptors](interceptor).
+The other invokers are typically [interceptors](interceptor).

 ```mermaid
 ---